weirdev/lagern/BackupCore/Notes.md

 		store some nodes out of memory?
 		optimize node size
 		Progress report/bar
-ArgParser
+Reimplement browsing backup made n backups ago
+	Not static if backups deleted, but okay for quick uses More flexible "list" command
+	Ranges of n-m backups ago
+		Also by date?
+	Better handling of browsing list of many backups ArgParser
 	"-l <>" => "-l <longname>"
 		wont need Item3 of returned tuple